404FoundingFather/wolfram-sim-ehammond/memory-bank/05-uidesign.md

 - **Button:** Standard buttons for "Initialize Simulation", "Step", "Run", "Stop", "Reset".
   - States: Default, Hover, Active, Disabled.
   - **Initial State:** "Initialize Simulation" enabled.
 "Step", "Run", "Stop", "Reset" initially disabled until a simulation is successfully initialized.
+  - **New Buttons:**
+    - "Save Hypergraph": Saves the current hypergraph state to a file.
+Enabled when a hypergraph is loaded/initialized.
+    - "Load Hypergraph": Opens a dialog to load a hypergraph from a user-selected file or a list of predefined examples.
+Always enabled (or leads to options that are conditionally enabled).
 - **Select Dropdown / Simple Editor (for Initialization - F3.2):**
   - To choose a predefined initial hypergraph state OR potentially a very simple text-based input/editor for defining a small initial hypergraph (MVP focus on predefined).
+This dropdown will also serve as the list for predefined hypergraphs for the "Load Hypergraph" functionality.
   - To choose a predefined rewrite rule (from the hardcoded set).
+- **File Input (for Load Hypergraph):** A standard HTML file input, triggered by the "Load Hypergraph" mechanism, to select a local JSON file.
 - **Text Area / Input (for Rule Definition - F3.2, if `SetRules` gRPC is implemented):**
   - To allow users to input or modify rule definitions if this feature is included beyond hardcoded rules for MVP.
 - **Number Input (Optional for Run):** To specify update interval for continuous run (defaults to a reasonable value if omitted).